mkiser/WTFJHT/faq.md

 **I don't have any money.
 How can I help?** The best way to contribute to the success is to share it with your friends and family.
 It's free and has a big impact. <a href="https://twitter.com/intent/tweet?url=https%3A%2F%2Fwhatthefuckjusthappenedtoday.com%2F&via=WTFJHT&text=What%20the%20fuck%20just%20happened%20today%3F" target="_blank">Tweet about it</a> or <a href="https://www.facebook.com/sharer/sharer.php?u=https://whatthefuckjusthappenedtoday.com" target="_blank">share it on Facebook</a>.
 The next best way to contribute is to submit copyedits and fact checks using the "Improve this article" link on every blog post.

+**Why do you use serif font and not sans-serif?
+Don't you know sans-serif is the superior typeface?
+And, yo, what's up with the red links?
+Blue links are the standard on the web.** Like a newspaper, WTFJHT is black and white and read all over.

+**What is the technology behind WTFJHT?** WTFJHT is built using <a href="http://jekyllrb.com/">Jekyll</a>, <a href="https://www.cloudflare.com">Cloudflare</a>, [GitHub](https://github.com/) and GitHub Actions, [Amazon S3](https://aws.amazon.com/s3/), and <a href="https://mailchimp.com/">MailChimp</a>.
+This project is open sourced and hosted as a [public GitHub repository](https://github.com/mkiser/WTFJHT).
+Log new [issues, comments, feedback here](https://github.com/mkiser/WTFJHT/issues).

+**I'm running for office, will you share my campaign with your audience?** No. My promise to readers is that I'll tell them WTF just happened today and not push my personal politics.
+In exchange, members invest in WTFJHT to tell them _what happened_; not what to think.

+**I don't like the word "fuck."** If you're offended by the word "fuck" on the internet in today's political climate, then I don't know what to tell ya.

 ---

 ### *Editorial process*